6 Signs Stress is Making You Sick (And What to do About it)

 1. You’re having trouble thinking clearly

 If you’ve been having a tough time concentrating on one task at a time, remembering things accurately, or just generally operating on a higher level, stress could be to blame.
-Stress makes it difficult for you to think clearly, as it clouds your thinking and makes it difficult to focus.
+Emotional stress makes it difficult for you to think clearly, as it clouds your thinking and makes it difficult to focus.

 What to do if stress is making you mentally fatigued: